Bryce Harper: 2022 season: NLCS MVP and first World Series appearance

 On May 12, Harper was diagnosed with a small tear in the ulnar collateral ligament of his right elbow.
 He received a platelet-rich plasma injection to alleviate the pain on May 15, but was not allowed to throw in the outfield for at least six weeks.
 He was used exclusively as a designated hitter to avoid further damage.
 While playing against the San Diego Padres on June 25, Harper was hit by a pitch from Blake Snell.
 In the aftermath, Harper suffered a fractured left thumb and ruled out indefinitely.
 He underwent surgery on his thumb on July 6 with three pins being inserted to stabilize the area.
+Harper was voted as an All-Star, but was replaced by Marlins first baseman Garrett Cooper due to his injury.

 In August, Harper was designated to the Lehigh Valley IronPigs in Allentown, the Phillies' Triple-A affiliate, as a final step in his rehabilitation stint from his thumb fracture in June.
 IronPigs' fans in Allentown greeted Harper's appearance enthusiastically, and Coca-Cola Park quickly sold out to its 10,100 capacity for Harper's appearance against the Gwinnett Stripers.
 In his August 23 appearance with the IronPigs, Harper homered twice.
 The Phillies surged in the second half to reach the playoffs, their first appearance since 2011.

-In the 2022 regular season, Harper batted .286/.364/.514 in 370 at bats, with 63 runs, 18 home runs, 65 RBIs, 7 sacrifice flies (6th in the NL), and 9 intentional walks (9th), as he had the 9th-highest salary in baseball ($27.5 million).
+In the 2022 regular season, Harper batted .286/.364/.514 in 370 at bats, with 63 runs, 18 home runs, 65 RBIs, 7 sacrifice flies (6th in the NL), and 9 intentional walks (9th), as he had the ninth-highest salary in baseball ($27.5 million).
 He played 90 games at DH, and eight games in right field.

 In Harper's first postseason series since 2017, he hit a home run in Game 2 of the NL Wild Card Series vs St. Louis in an eventual 2–0 victory.
 With their advancement to the NLDS, Harper finally won a postseason series.
-He batted 8 for 16 in the NLDS against the defending champion Atlanta Braves; helping the Phillies win the series 3–1 and advance to the NLCS for the first time since 2010.
+He batted 8 for 16 in the NLDS against the defending champion Atlanta Braves, helping the Phillies win the series 3–1 and advance to the NLCS for the first time since 2010.

-On October 23, 2022 during game 5 of the National League Championship Series, Harper hit a go-ahead 2-run home run in the bottom of the 8th inning off of Padres right-handed reliever Robert Suárez.
+On October 23, 2022, during game 5 of the National League Championship Series, Harper hit a go-ahead two-run home run in the bottom of the eighth inning off of Padres right-handed reliever Robert Suárez.
 It would prove to be the game-winning hit, sending the Phillies to the 2022 World Series against the Houston Astros.
 At the end of the game, Harper was voted 2022 NLCS MVP.